BoonchanokWannapanich/Superstore-Analysis/SQL/Sales Analysis Result.md

 | South |	391721.91 |

 ## 🔍💡 Insights and Actionable:
-1. ภูมิภาค West และ East มียอดขายสูงสุดที่ $725K และ $678K ตามลำดับ อาจเป็นเพราะมีรัฐที่ขนาดเศรษฐกิจใหญ่ , พฤติกรรมการซื้อที่สูง และมีอุตสาหกรรมที่แข็งแกร่ง เช่น West(California , Washington) , East(New York , Pennsylvania) เป็นต้น ควรใช้กลยุทธ์ส่งเสริมการขายเพื่อรักษาตลาดที่แข็งแกร่ง
+1. West and East regions have the highest sales at $725K and $678K respectively.
+This may be due to the large economies, high purchasing behaviors and strong industries such as West(California, Washington), East(New York, Pennsylvania) etc. Promotional strategies should be used to maintain a strong market.
-2. ภูมิภาค Central และ South มียอดขายต่ำกว่า อาจเป็นเพราะจำนวนลูกค้าน้อยกว่า หรือการเข้าถึงสินค้ายังไม่ทั่วถึง ควรใช้กุลยุทธ์หรือโปรโมชั่นเพื่อเพิ่มยอดขายและวิเคราะห์หาปัจจัยหรือนำโมเดลธุรกิจของภูมิภาค West และ East มาปรับใช้เพื่อขยายตลาดไปยังภูมิภาคอื่นๆ
+2. The Central and South regions have lower sales, possibly due to fewer customers or lack of widespread product access.
+Strategies or promotions should be used to increase sales and factors should be analyzed or business models from the West and East regions should be adapted to expand the market to other regions.

 ## 🚀 9.
 Which cities and states have the most orders?